Child Support Lawyers

 Serving Fairfield, CT; Manhattan, NY; All of New York and Connecticut

 When a couple has made the difficult decision to get a divorce, one of the biggest concerns is maintaining the quality of life their children always have enjoyed after they have terminated their relationship and started two separate households.
 In order to do this, the courts follow carefully constructed guidelines, discussed in more detail below.
-Heidi E. Opinsky and her colleagues at the New York and Connecticut divorce firm, are committed to not just meeting your expectations, but to exceeding them.
+Heidi E. Opinsky is an experienced Connecticut and New York child support attorney and is committed to not just meeting your expectations, but to exceeding them.
 As such, we apply our many years of legal experience to provide you with the utmost care, respect and dedication when representing your interests.

 Child Support In Connecticut And New York

 In both Connecticut and New York, child support is paid to the custodial parent in order to provide the child with the following:

 - The basics of living, including food, clothing and appropriate housing

 - Extracurricular activities, which may include music lessons, sports’ leagues, enrichment events, travel, summer camp and any other activities with which the child(ren) was/were involved prior to the divorce

 - Health insurance and other medical coverage for the child